-- CO2: Develop an understanding of how to assess the performance of employees. - CO3: Familiarize with the levels, tools and techniques involved. - CO4: Learn the practical measurement of employee performance.
+CO2: Develop an understanding of how to assess the performance of employees.

+CO3: Familiarize with the levels, tools and techniques involved.

+CO4: Learn the practical measurement of employee performance.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Attendance 5

 Assignment 5

 End Term Exam (Summative) End Term Examination 70

 Total 100

-Attendance (Formative) student to be qualified for taking The allowance of 25% includes all is required to be maintained by a up the End Semester examination.
+Attendance (Formative) student to be qualified for taking is required to be maintained by a up the End Semester examination.
 I types of leaves including medical

-leaves.